Science

 This is attributed to its anti-stress properties (lowering cortisol) aiding faster recovery, as well as a possible reduction in exercise-induced inflammation and oxidative stress.

-- The doses used in these performance trials are most often 500 to 600 mg of root extract per day , over periods of 8 to 12 weeks .
-Some trials tested lower doses (250–300 mg/day) and still observed positive trends, but the best results typically come from doses around 600 mg/day combined with a training program.
-Safety has been good in these active populations, with no serious side effects.
+- The doses used in these performance trials are most often 500 to 600 mg of root extract per day, over periods of 8 to 12 weeks.
+Some trials have tested lower doses (250–300 mg/d) and still observed positive trends, but the best results usually come from doses around 600 mg/day combined with a training program.
+Safety was good in these active populations, with no serious side effects.

 In practice, an athlete or individual training who takes ashwagandha can expect slightly higher progress in muscular strength (for example, lifting a few kilograms more than he would have done without supplementation), to better endurance during prolonged efforts, and to a reduction of fatigue after the effort.